arturdonda/data-structures/src/linear/array/README.md

 ## Common Operations

-- **Access**: Arrays support efficient random access to elements based on their indices.
-Accessing an element of an array has constant time complexity **O(1)** because the memory address of the element can be calculated using its index.
-- **Insertion**: Inserting an element into an array can be **O(n)** in the worst case, as it may require shifting subsequent elements to accommodate the new element.
-- **Deletion**: Deleting an element from an array can also be **O(n)** in the worst case, as it may require shifting elements after the deleted element.
+- **Access**: Elements in an array can be accessed by their index, which starts from 0 and goes up to the size of the array minus one.
+- **Search**: Arrays can be searched for a specific element using **linear search** or **binary search** algorithms.
+- **Sort**: Elements in an array can be sorted in ascending or descending order using algorithms like **bubble sort**, **insertion sort**, or **quick sort**.
+- **Insert**: Elements can be inserted into an array at a specific location, but this operation **can be time-consuming** because it requires **shifting existing elements** in the array.
+- **Delete**: Elements can be deleted from an array by **shifting the elements that come after it** to fill the gap.
+Therefore, deleting elements **can also be a time-consuming** operation.
-- **Update**: Elements in an array can be updated in constant time **O(1)** by directly accessing them using their index.
+- **Update**: Elements in an array can be updated or modified by assigning a new value to a specific index.
+It can be done in constant time by accessing the element directly using its index.
+- **Traverse**: The elements in an array can be traversed in order, visiting each element once.

 ## Time Complexity